DigitallyTailored/lightning/readme.md

 ### Working with data

 There are some limitations with data.
-To set a data value you must used the `data` variable:
+To set a data value you must use the `data` variable:
 ```javascript
 data.test = 'hello!'
 ```